and the calm is deep where the quiet waters flow

 After all, the Lan sect was very harsh on sleeping schedules, and it was already much closer to morning than eve.

-The door she opened for them led to a small room with two beds.
-Another two doors stood at the end of it, one leading to another similar bedroom, one to an alcove where a tub waited to be filled with water.
+The door the waitress opened for them led to a small room with two beds.
+Another two doors stood at the end of it, one leading to another similar bedroom, one to an alcove where a wooden tub waited to be filled with water.
 Wei Wuxian ignored it as he made his way to the adjoining room and took the outer robe off of his shoulders.
 He untied the bag from his waist and got rid of his muddied boots and, finally, let his back rest upon something softer and warmer than the ground.

 It wasn’t long before he succumbed to sleep, and not long before he woke either.

 The sky outside was still only shy of true dawn.
 Though it paled frostily over the horizon, with light enough for anyone to see clearly and go about their daily activities, the sun had not risen yet.
 Wei Wuxian had not needed much sleep during the years he spent in Yiling—another effect of losing his core, Wen Qing had liked to theorize; a perk, Wei Wuxian had answered each time.
 He had spent those nights poured over ink and paper, drawing talismans of his own making and researching how to best harness the only kind of spirituality now available to him.
 He had felt no fatigue then, though his body sometimes ached as if to remind him that he was still human.
-He felt fatigue now, for Mo Xuanyu had neither his training nor his tolerance for hardship, and his golden core lay solid in Wei Wuxian’s chest, pulsing like a heart.
+He felt fatigue now, for Mo Xuanyu had neither his training nor his tolerance for hardship, and his golden core lay warm and soft in Wei Wuxian’s chest, pulsing like a heart.

 He massaged his sternum absently.
-The white light from outside seemed to sharpen the edges of the small room, only softening on Lan Jingyi’s sleeping body at the other side of it.
+The white light from outside seemed to sharpen the edges of the small room, only mellowing on Lan Jingyi’s sleeping body at the other side of it.
 The boy had turned his back to Wei Wuxian sometime during the past hours.
 If Wei Wuxian listened closely, he could hear his soft snores every few seconds.
 It dragged a tired smile out of him.

 Now, to make his escape.